-Go back over a decade and if I asked you to give me an example of advertising — you’d have most likely mentioned the giant billboards you whizzed past in your car.
+Go back over a decade and if I asked you to give me an example of advertising — you’d have most likely mentioned the giant digital billboards you whizzed past in your car.
 Today, we’ve gone mobile and largely live online.
 We sometimes forget why billboards were, and sometimes still are such a popular advertising format.

 But of course, billboards can only be accountable for so much, and how many cars passed by was just not gonna cut it for brands as a KPI.
-There’s also the fact that billboards caused no emotion, no trust and no way to prove ROI or prove how successful they really were.
+There’s also the fact that digital billboards caused no emotion, no trust and no way to prove ROI or prove how successful they really were.

 So along came the digital ads.
 A cheaper, faster way to create pocket-sized billboards that could be tracked, measured and targeted to a specific audience.
 It’s not hard to tell why businesses from all industries went mad for them.

-Now years later, it’s hard to find a quiet corner of the internet where ads are not present across the content you consume.
-We’ve been over-exposed to a sea of never-ending pop-ups and ads, all with the suspicious feeling our activity is being monitored as we are served tailored ads respective to the items we recently viewed online.
+Now years later, it’s hard to find a quiet corner of the internet where digital ads are not present across the content you consume.
+We’ve been over-exposed to a sea of never-ending pop-ups and digital ads, all with the suspicious feeling our activity is being monitored as we are served tailored ads respective to the items we recently viewed online.
 No wonder consumers now, especially younger generations, are becoming more and more desensitized to digital ads.

 All of these have the same thing in common that their advertising predecessors did not.
 The ability to interact with consumers.